+*The CERN IT equipment currently at the Wigner Data Centre is progressively brought back to the Meyrin Data Centre.
+This transfer will be finalised by the end of 2019.

 Short overview

-The CERN data centre is the heart of CERN’s entire scientific, administrative, and computing infrastructure.
+The CERN data centre is the heart of CERN’s entire scientific, administrative and computing infrastructure.
 All services, including email, scientific data management and videoconferencing use equipment based in the data centre.

 A remote extension of the CERN data centre is hosted at the Wigner Research Centre for Physics in Budapest, Hungary, 1200 km away.
 It provides the extra computing power required to cover CERN’s needs.